pegasystems/pega-helm-charts/charts/pega/README.md

 * Restricts the use of curl to a single container that is only used for downloading the JDBC driver while the pod has no inbound access.
 * Allows the use of a more up-to-date version of curl (rather than waiting for downstream repositories to provide patches).

-The requirements for the image is that it contains curl on the path and is capable of running a POSIX compliant shell script.
+The requirements for the image are:
+* It contains the curl utility on the path.
+* It must be capable of running a POSIX compliant shell script.

 You can set `global.downloadContainer.image` to an empty string to skip the download step in the event that you are:
 * Using a v3 Pega-provided docker image for compatibility reasons.